-The Group considers its capital to include share capital, share premium, share based payment reserve, treasury reserve, other reserve and retained losses and net debt.
-The Group has a gearing ratio of 1% (2009: 7%).
+The Group considers its capital to include share capital, share premium, share based payment reserve, own shares reserve, other reserve and retained losses and net debt.
+The Group has no net external borrowing and hence the gearing ratio is nil (2010: 1%).

-The Financial Services Authority (FSA) supervises the trading subsidiaries of Group and sets capital requirements on this basis.
+Frenkel Topping Limited is authorised by The Financial Services Authority (FSA) and Frenkel Topping Wealth Solutions Limited is an appointed representative.
+The FSA sets capital requirements for the Group on this basis.
 Our policy is to maintain adequate readily realisable assets at a level in excess of those determined by the FSA.